jhu-ip/cs220-f25/assign/final.md

 In the public course repository's `final` directory, we have supplied you with the following starter files, at the top of which you must add comments giving the names and JHED IDs of each of your team members, and which you may further modify as needed except where indicated:

 * `Piece.h` (do not modify this file) — contains the definition of an abstract class named `Piece` which represents a chess piece.
 This class is fully implemented in `Piece.h` (so there is no need for a file named `Piece.cpp`).
-It contains two pure virtual functions which will need to be implemented in each subclass of `Piece`.
+It contains three pure virtual functions which must be implemented in each subclass of `Piece`.
 * `King.h`, `Queen.h`, `Rook.h`, `Knight.h`, `Bishop.h`, `Pawn.h` — contain, respectively, class definitions of subclasses of `Piece` representing various specific chess pieces.
 You may modify these files as needed, including by changing the stub (incomplete) function definition for `legal_move_shape` in each header into a declaration, overriding `legal_capture_shape` in classes where appropriate, or adding additional member functions, so you can fully implement each function properly in its associated `.cpp` file.  **Important**: You will need to create a `.cpp` file for each subclass of `Piece`.
 The provided `Makefile` will not work fully until all of the `.cpp` files have been created.
 * `Board.h` — contains the class definition of a class named `Board` which represents a chess board.
 Some of the implementations of these member functions are left to you to flesh out in `Board.cpp`.
 * `Board.cpp` — contains the implementation of `Board`'s `<<` operator (do not modify this implementation), which will be used in the autograder.
 It also contains stubs for many member functions declared in `Board.h`, which you will need to replace with fully functioning code.
 Note that the `display` member function is a place where you may be creative, including making use of `Terminal.h` as described below.